joaovictorximenes0-eng/browser-task-automation/README.md

 4. For each pending record: searches by ID, opens the details, assigns the category and confirms
 5. Every success is written to the cache immediately — so an interruption loses at most one record

+   Note: The target system has no API or integration support, so login requires a human in the loop.

 The page interaction logic is split into two modules: `primeira_pagina.py` handles search and navigation, `segunda_pagina.py` handles the assignment flow.

 ---